-The primary focus of the post-professional clinical residency program is to enable students to accelerate their expertise in evaluation, examination, diagnosis, prognosis, intervention, and management of orthopedic patients.
-Developed for experienced physical therapists interested in significantly advancing their preparation as a provider of orthopaedic patient care, this program combines contemporary, evidence-based coursework with highly individualized, advanced clinical preceptorship under the supervision of master clinicians.
+Credentialed by the APTA in 2003, the clinical residency program enables physical therapist to accelerate their expertise in evaluation, examination, diagnosis, prognosis, intervention, and management of patients with orthopaedic dysfunction.
+Developed for physical therapists with one or more years of practice, who are interested in significantly advancing their preparation as a provider of orthopaedic patient care, this program combines contemporary, evidence-based coursework with highly individualized, advanced clinical preceptorship under the supervision of master clinicians.